 Joining Neighbor for Neighbor comes with a lot of benefits.
 Work is more fulfilling knowing that your efforts are not being duplicated.
 Membership is free and WCAP Neighbor for Neighbor staff handle data entry, telephone calls, contact information upkeep, and mailings for all Neighbors for Neighbors members as much or as little as they wish.
 Waldo County organizations and groups that provide holiday projects such as food and toy giveaways may become a part of the Neighbor for Neighbor Coalition by contacting Lorey Duprey at Tel: 338-6809.

 The Cinderella Project is the ultimate recycling project.
 It is a prom dress giveaway program for high school students throughout the state of Maine to promote positive body image and increased self-esteem.
-New or gently used prom dresses are available in the spring for any girl attending a prom.
-The gowns are free, with the promise that the high school student receiving the gown will pay it forward, either by volunteering in her community or donating the dress back to the project for another student to have the following year.
+New or gently used prom dresses are available in the spring for anyone attending a prom.
+The gowns are free, with the promise that the high school student receiving the gown will pay it forward, either by volunteering in their community or donating the dress back to the project for another student to have the following year.
 Accessories such as jewelry and bags are sometimes available as well.
 For more information, please visit the Facebook page: https://www.facebook.com/cinderellaprojectmaine